RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Where only the volume and a month or season is available, include this in place of the issue number e.g. 25 (May): 56-59.

-Author's Family Name, First Name.
+{.hanging-indent}Author's Family Name, First Name.
 Year.
-"Article Title." *Title of Publication* vol, issue no (Month or Season): page number(s).
+"Article Title." *Title of Publication* vol, issue no (Month or Season): page number(s). {/.hanging-indent}

 > {.hanging-indent}Bagley, Benjamin.
 2015.
 “Loving Someone in Particular.” *Ethics* 125, no. 2 (January): 477–507. {/.hanging-indent}
 > {.hanging-indent}Cavell, Stanley.
 1978.
 "What Becomes of Things on Film?" *Philosophy and Literature* 2, no. 2 (Fall): 249-57. {/.hanging-indent}
 > {.hanging-indent}Zutshi, Ambika, Andrew Creed, Mary Holmes, and Jade Brain.
 2016.
 "Reflections of Environmental Management Implementation in Furniture.” *International Journal of Retail & Distribution Management* 44, no. 8: 840–859. {/.hanging-indent}
 > {.hanging-indent}Escobedo, Frida.
 2021.
-“Architecture Is Forever Unfinished” *Journal of Visual Culture* 20, no. 1: 48–59.ENT {/.hanging-indent}
+“Architecture Is Forever Unfinished” *Journal of Visual Culture* 20, no. 1: 48–59. {/.hanging-indent}

 ###### end-subtype-content